 Most Red Funnel car ferry journeys incur an extra charge of £5 if booked on the phone or in person.
 Red Funnel also say that on the day bookings cost more.
 Wightlink charge £10 for in person bookings, and £5 for telephone bookings.
 Foot passengers can just turn up and pay the same price (although there are other discounts to be had for advance purchase, such as the Railcard discount mentioned higher up the page in this guide).

-As mentioned earlier, there's not much benefit to booking the foot passenger ferry online in advance.
-In fact, Red Funnel's Super Off Peak Day Return isn't available online and it's one of their best deals (see #12).
+There's less benefit to booking the foot passenger ferry online in advance - although it's probably wise on very busy days.
+As mentioned earlier, Red Funnel's Super Off Peak Day Return isn't available online and it's one of their best deals (see #12).

-As mentioned earlier, there's not much benefit to booking the foot passenger ferry online in advance.
-In fact, Red Funnel's Super Off Peak Day Return isn't available online and it's one of their best deals (see #12).
+There's less benefit to booking the foot passenger ferry online in advance - although it's probably wise on very busy days.
+As mentioned earlier, Red Funnel's Super Off Peak Day Return isn't available online and it's one of their best deals (see #12).

-28. Get a blue card for Hovertravel (Island Residents)
+28. Get a blue card for Hovertravel (Island Residents and Portsmouth Residents)

 29. Buy a season ticket (commuters)